Finfra/hadoop2_cluster_install_for_centos/README.md

 ```

 # CF
-This is early version.
-Welcome our code.
+This is early version,so these code many bug, but if u have correct version of java,then it will be works good.

 # BUGS